 A member of the Collaborative Applicant/Lead Agency and HMIS Lead Agency shall serve as ex-officio, non-voting members of the Board.

-At least one homeless or formerly homeless person shall serve on the Board, per 24 CFR 578.75.
+At least one homeless or formerly homeless person shall serve in an elected position on the Board, per 24 CFR 578.75.

 LEADERSHIP OF THE CoC BOARD

-Per Addendum One, the leadership of the CoC shall be represented by a transition board until the election of the initial board occurs.

 The Board shall elect a Chair, Vice Chair and Secretary, who comprise the Executive Committee.

 The Board shall utilize the following process for selecting the Executive Committee:

+Nominations shall be solicited from the sitting Board in November.

+Election of Officers shall be presented and voted upon at the annual Board meeting in December.

 The Executive Committee shall be elected by the Board for a two-year (2) term.

 At least every five (5) years, the CoC membership will review, update and vote on this process.